|•Seine River Cruises »||• Moulin Rouge »|

-Small, whimsical museums are just one of the many ways for you and your honey to explore the City of Love.
+When you're in the romantic mood small, whimsical museums are just one of the many ways for you and your honey to explore the City of Love.

-For instance, at the Musée de la Vie Romantique you can admire the mansion or relax in the garden for tea.
+For instance, at the Musée de la Vie Romantique you can admire the mansion or relax in the lovely garden for tea.
 At Musée Jacquemart-Andre you visit the home of a couple that were devoted to each other and to art.

-And at L'Orangerie in the Tuileries the collection of paintings is as delicious as a box of chocolates.
+And at l'Orangerie in the Tuileries the collection of paintings is as delicious as a box of chocolates.

 Set in pretty twin mansions near Montmartre, this literary museum is devoted to romantic writer George Sand.